-- The term "scientific and scholarly documentation" is intended to convey the requirement that the depth and quality of descriptive information that can be handled by the CIDOC CRM should be sufficient for serious academic research.
-This does not mean that information intended for presentation to members of the general public is excluded, but rather that the CRM is intended to provide the level of detail and precision expected and required by museum professionals and researchers in the field. - As "available documented and material evidence" are regarded all types of material collected and displayed by museums and related institutions, as defined by ICOM, and other collections, in-situ objects, sites, monuments and intangible heritage relating to fields such as social history, ethnography, archaeology, fine and applied arts, natural history, history of sciences and technology. - The concept "documentation" includes the detailed description of individual items, in situ or within collections, groups of items and collections as a whole, as well as practices of intangible heritage.
+- The concept "documentation" includes the detailed description of individual items, in situ or within collections, groups of items and collections as a whole, as well as practices of intangible heritage.
 It pertains to their current state as well as to information about their past.
 The CIDOC CRM is specifically intended to cover contextual information: the historical, geographical and theoretical background that gives cultural heritage collections much of their cultural significance and value. - The documentation of collections includes the detailed description of individual items within collections, groups of items and collections as a whole.
 The CIDOC CRM is specifically intended to cover contextual information: the historical, geographical and theoretical background that gives museum collections much of their cultural significance and value. - The exchange of relevant information with libraries and archives, and the harmonisation of the CIDOC CRM with their models, falls within the Intended Scope of the CIDOC CRM. - Information required solely for the administration and management of cultural institutions, such as information relating to personnel, accounting, and visitor statistics, falls outside the Intended Scope of the CIDOC CRM.